chris-piekarski/python-json-socket/README.md

 Can also upload the python_json_socket_3.ipynb notebook to Google colab

 Unit Test:
-Lettuce unit test existins under features directory See that directories README for instructions on installing python3 lettuce fork
+Lettuce unit test exists under features directory
+See that directories README for instructions on installing python3 lettuce fork